joepvd/tlog/README.md

 Default is to log time in the current time zone in microseconds in the following
 format: `%Y-%m-%dT%H:%M:%S%L`

-`tlog` is intended to be used in shell scripts and on CI serfvers where timing information is usually omitted.
+`tlog` is intended to be used in shell scripts and on CI servers where timing information is usually omitted.
 Including this will prepend stdout and stderr from your script with a time stamp: